bmellink/VNH3SP30/README.md

 - enable the board (driving the DIAGA/ENA pin low will disable the A-side of the H bridge, driving DIAGB/ENB will disable the B-side of the H bridge).
 - fault condition: the VNH3SP30 chip will drive DIAG1/ENA or DIAGB/ENB low when the chip is overloaded (too high temperature on either the A or B side or a short between a motor pin and Vcc or GND).

 These pins are so called "open collector" lines.
 Due to the fact Arduino pins can not be programmed as open collector, this library only implements sensing fault conditions.
 This means you should connect both pins together to use as diagnose pin in this library.
 On some boards the DIAGA/ENA and DIAGB/ENB pins are already connected together as a single "**EN**" board connection.
+This pin should be specified as ```diagPin``` when calling the ```begin()``` function.

-**Tip**: You do not need to connect the enable/diagnose pins and can simply supply -1 for the diagnose pin number when calling the ```begin()``` function.
+**Tip**: You do not need to connect the enable/diagnose pins and can supply -1 for ```diagPin``` when calling the ```begin()``` function.

 ### Current sense interface

-The **current** sense line (typically marked as CS) is not available on all boards.
+The **current sense** line (typically marked as CS) is not available on all boards.
 The VNH3SP30 chip does not support this pin, but the VNH2SP30 and VNH3ASP30 do.
 The CS pin provides a current proportional to the motor current.
 The factor varies for each chip due to tolerance differences, but in general the value is around 4700.
 Most boards already have a resistor of 1.5k between the CS line and GND to translate the current into a voltage the Arduino can measure (using ```analogRead()```).
 An additional RC circuit may be present to further stabilize the CS signal.
+This pin should be specified as ```csPin``` when calling the ```begin()``` function.

 **Example**: if the motor current in your setup is 5A, the CS pin of the chip will provide a current of 5/4700 = 0.00106 A = 1.06 mA.
 With a board value of 1.5k = 1500 ohm, the voltage will be 1.06 * 1500 = 1590 mV = 1.590 Volt.
 The ```motorCurrent()``` function uses ```analogRead()``` to read this value, which means the value returned depends on the setting of ```analogReference()``` and the working voltage of your Arduino board:
 - If your Arduino runs at 5V and ```analogReference()``` is set to ```DEFAULT```, ```motorCurrent()``` will return a value of 1.590 / 5 * 1023 = 325 for the above case